A discretionary scheme administered by local authorities.

 If you are having money taken from you regularly or you are a victim of any other crime please contact the police to report this

 There are items for which an award from the Scottish Welfare Fund cannot be made.
-A full list of these excluded items are available within the Scottish Welfare Fund Guidance document available online via Scottish Government.
-This located towards the end of the document.
+A full list of these excluded items is available as part of the Scottish Welfare Fund Guidance information available online via Scottish Government.

 If your complaint is about a member of staff or Council policy, rather than the decision or outcome of your application, you can follow our Council Complaint process and use our online claim form.